Verb Tense Consistency: Tips and Tricks

 Accidentally switching to present tense after dialogue or direct thoughts

-Accidentally switching to present tense isn't that common in third person, past tense manuscripts, but if it's going to happen, it's usually after dialogue or direct thoughts that are in present tense; it's easy to continue in the tense of the dialogue or thought even after it has ended.
+Accidentally switching to present tense isn't that common in third person past manuscripts, but if it's going to happen, it's usually after dialogue or direct thoughts that are in present tense; it's easy to continue in the tense of the dialogue or thought even after it has ended.

-In first person, past tense manuscripts, accidental switches to first person are more common.
+In first person past manuscripts, accidental switches to present tense are more common.
 Probably because the main character is also the narrator, so the line between direct thoughts and narrative can get confused.

 Also, a first-person narrator who is relating the story after the fact in past tense can use the present tense to offer commentary or speak of things that are still true after the time of the story.
 This is not accidental tense switching but, like all shifts in narrative distance, can confuse the reader if not handled skillfully.